OliynykLab/OliynykLab/README.md

 ## Why It Matters

-By blending cutting-edge synthesis, characterization, and machine learning, we're pushing the boundaries of materials science, one intermetallic at a time.
+By blending cutting-edge syntheses, characterization, and machine learning, we're pushing the boundaries of materials science, one intermetallic at a time.